-To choose the Awards Program you are applying to, click on the relevant Chapter name in the Navigation Tool Bar above.
+To choose the Awards Program you are applying to, click on the relevant Chapter name in the Navigation Ribbon/Bar above.
 You may fare better accessing the portal using the Google Chrome browser; Internet Explorer can sometimes be problematic.

 If you've previously submitted a project, you have an account and will be able to login with those credentials.
 If you have not, you will automatically establish an account when you create an entry application for the first time by clicking on the designated link on the chapter's awards landing page.

 All submission forms, file uploads and payment fees will be handled through this site.
 After creating an entry application, you may begin working on your forms and uploading the required files.
-You can save your work as you go and return to the site as often as needed, but all submission materials and entry fee payments must be completed and submitted by the submission deadline.
-Once an entry application is completed for a particular project, that entire project submission may then be submitted to another chapter awards program without any key re-entry or re-uploads.
+You can save your work as you go and return to the site as often as needed, but not after finalizing and submitting the entry.
+All submission materials and entry fee payments must be completed and submitted by the submission deadline.
+Once an entry application is completed for a particular project, that entire project submission may then be submitted to another chapter awards program without re-entry or uploading.
 Simply check the box, "I Want to Submit This Submission To Another Category" on the last page of the submission form before finalizing to submit the completed entry to another component's program.
-All entry materials and payment must be submitted online by each chapter's submission deadline.
+All entry materials and payments must be submitted before each respective chapter's submission deadline.

 - All information will be used as entered on the website gallery and for publication.
 Please be thorough and consistent in completing your field entries and double-check for spelling errors.

 - Use N/A or other appropriate text in fields that are mandatory if there is no info or it's not pertinent to your project.